I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Maybe it’s a discount only your subscribers get, a free shipping offer that lasts one month, or a free copy of one of your digital products.

 Storytelling is one of the best ways to improve your newsletter subject lines.
 Think of the subject line as your story’s hook.
-It’s what gets your reader to turn the page — or, in this case, open the email.
+It’s what gets your email recipients to turn the page — or, in this case, open the email.

 Upworthy and similar sites do a great job of this with their article headlines.